CybercentreCanada/assemblyline-service-cuckoo/README.md

 2. Modifies Cuckoo's submission parameters to make sure this VM is included as an option

-In a default appliance configuration, the support server data is located at /opt/al/var/support and REMOTE_DISK_ROOT defaults to 'vm/disks/cuckoo/', so you could just copy the directories to /opt/al/var/support/vm/disks/cuckoo/
+In a default appliance configuration, the support server data is located at /opt/al/var/support and REMOTE_DISK_ROOT defaults to 'vm/disks/cuckoo/'.

     # Example usage
     # become the 'al' user